 While many people prefer to use true wireless earbuds during their morning commute or a trip to the grocery store, my preferred use case is while exercise.
 The lack of wires and the small size make them a convenient tool that I need to enjoy my runs.
 While there is no shortage of sports earbuds now that the true wireless market has matured, there are still some common issues that most products suffer from—mainly connection strength between the two earbuds, fit, and battery life.
 Sony claims to have fixed all three with the WF-SP800N earbuds, but I didn’t find that to be the case.
 Are they worth the $99 asking price, or should you skip these for something else?

-Editor’s note: this Sony WF-SP800N review was updated on April 5, 2021, to include a content menu, add context to the sound quality section, and add to the list of alternatives.
+Editor’s note: this Sony WF-SP800N review was updated on July 12, 2021, to reflect the price drop and add mention of WF-1000XM4 as an alternative.

 - Fitness folk.
 The IP55 rating and extra bass EQ option in the app make these a solid choice for anyone that exercises.

 - People who want the latest and greatest.
 These are fully compatible with Sony 360 Reality Audio which is (spoiler alert) probably the only truly great thing about these earbuds.

 - Bass-heads.
 These don’t have a lot of bass out the box but thanks to the EQ settings in the Sony Headphones Connect app you can easily tweak them to your liking.
 That can come in handy for people that like to listen to music while working out.